simonewebdesign/Fushi/README.md

 Features
 --------

 - Modular, scalable and SEO friendly CSS frontend engine
-- Helper classes and functions for backend administration of database tables
+- Helper classes and functions for managing database tables
 - Helper class for pagination
-- A bunch of functions for a variety of tasks
+- A whole bunch of functions for a variety of tasks (see `library/functions/`)
 - SEO friendly URL rewrites
 - A powerful and secure session engine
+- Automagically add a new template that inherits CSS from the default one
+- User-friendly backoffice UI
+- gzip compression support

 Requirements